 Why do you need Cyber Liability Insurance?

 Criminals are only responsible for a portion of these data breaches.
-IBM and Ponemon determined that half of all data breaches in the US were caused by mistakes!
-23% can be attributed to negligence and 27% to system error.
+IBM and Ponemon determined that more than half of all data breaches in 2016 were caused by mistakes!
+28% can be attributed to human error and 25% to system glitches.

 87% of cyber claims come from companies with under $2B in revenue, according to one NetDiligence report.